Tesla Solar Roof Cost vs Solar Panels

-Well, they’ve finally answered.
-The company published a blog post on the topic in early May 2017 and added a calculator to their website that estimates homeowners’ total cost to install solar tiles on their home as well as the savings they’ll earn over the life of the solar panels.
+Originally Tesla was somewhat silent on the issue, but they’ve since published information on cost and added a calculator to their website that estimates both homeowners’ total cost to install solar tiles on their home as well as the savings they’ll earn over the life of the solar panels.

 We at Understand Solar analyzed the cost data and took the solar calculator for a ride to see what we could find out.